In this Guide

 1. Rolair VT25BIG 2.5 HP Wheeled Compressor with Overload Protection and Manual Reset

 It’s relatively affordable for DIYer’s.
 A lot of DIYer’s, especially those who are new to painting, panic when they realize that their $200 pancake compressor won’t be able to keep up with a spray gun.
 They start wondering whether they can afford to spend hundreds or thousands of dollars just to get painting.
 Don’t worry, though!
-This model is well under $500, and it’s all you need to get to work with a single gun.
+This model is well under $500, and it’s all you need to get to work with a single gun it is one of the best air compressors.

 6.5 CFM is ordinarily around the low end of the threshold we recommend for paint guns.
 After all, when many guns use around 2-3 CFM, on a 100% duty cycle, you’d normally have to look for a compressor that’s rated at 8-12 CFM on a 25% duty cycle (the typical rating for compressors) to keep up.